BECOMING A DOG TRAINER

 There's a lot to consider when thinking about becoming a dog trainer - here is a good overview of everything involved.

 It's important that you understand the difference between CAPDT and CCPDT.
+This website is operated by CAPDT - the Canadian Association of Professional Dog Trainers.

 You will need a combination of knowledge and experience - and no, having your own family dog is not enough experience!
 So where do you get that experience?
 Here's a few tips.